Charles Alloncle

 Charles-Henri "Charles" Alloncle (/fr/; born 21 October 1993) is a French politician who has represented the 9th constituency of the Hérault department in the National Assembly since 2024.
 He is a member of the Union of the Right for the Republic (UDR).

 Early life and career

-Alloncle was born in Nancy.
+Alloncle was born in Nancy, the son of a prefect.
 He first became involved in politics when he was in middle school during the 2007 presidential election.
 In 2008 he launched the UMP Lycée with a friend, and later became president of the UMP at Sciences Po.
+He is also a graduate of HEC Paris.

 In 2018, he was a candidate for president of The Republicans' youth wing Les Jeunes Républicains.

-He is a graduate of Sciences Po and HEC Paris.
+After failing to be elected, he left the party and maintained links with the National Rally.

+In 2024, Alloncle was elected as a deputy in the 9th constituency of Hérault under the alliance with the National Rally led by former The Republicans president Éric Ciotti, whom he followed in the newly-founded Union of the Right for the Republic.